SakkuCloud/khazen/README.md

 # Khazen - A web service to work with SQL database server

-Khazen is a web service that manages SQL databases such as MySQL.
+Khazen is a web service that manages SQL databases such as MySQL and Postgres.
 Khazen (خازن in Persian) means Treasury Guardian.

 # Contents